jf-viguier/docs/development/database/structure.md

 Another file is being used to load data during the install process: `install/data/db_data.sql`.
 Some versions of PrestaShop do not use it so you might not always find it in the ZIP archive.

-## Structure and content upgrades
+## Structure and content updates

 ### Defining changes

 Once PrestaShop is installed, the default structure and content files we saw are not used anymore.

-If a new release of PrestaShop must bring changes to the existing database, an upgrade file must be created along the `db_structure.sql` update.
+If a new release of PrestaShop must bring changes to the existing database, an update file must be created along the `db_structure.sql` update.
 This SQL file will be stored in the [auto upgrade](https://github.com/PrestaShop/autoupgrade/tree/dev/upgrade/sql) module in the folder `/upgrade/sql/`.

 Its name is the PrestaShop version on which the change will be applied.

-For instance, here is the file *[8.0.0.sql](https://github.com/PrestaShop/autoupgrade/blob/dev/upgrade/sql/8.0.0.sql)*, used by shops upgrading to 8.0.0 or later:
+For instance, here is the file *[8.0.0.sql](https://github.com/PrestaShop/autoupgrade/blob/dev/upgrade/sql/8.0.0.sql)*, used by stores updating to 8.0.0 or later:

 ```sql
 [...]